-Take note expats in China: Hong Kong isn't as attractive a shopping place as it was a few years ago.
+Take note expats in China: Hong Kong isn't as attractive a shopping place as it was years ago.
 If you are shopping for luxury items or things manufactured in Korea or Japan such as a Samsung smartphone, you might get a better deal in Korea or Japan.

 Less people from Chinese mainland buy luxury products in Hong Kong: According to Bain and Company, in 2015, Chinese luxury shopping purchases in Japan tripled, while their spending in Hong Kong for luxury goods dropped by 25%.

 There is a recent big boom in Chinese tourism to Japan partly for the shopping deals, and as an expat in China, you might want to also consider going to Korea or Japan instead of Hong Kong if you want to buy products such as electronics made in those countries.

-The drop of the yen and won: The Japanese yen has dropped 40% against the dollar since its high.
-The recent drop in value in the Japanese yen and Korean won is partly what is propelling Mainland Chinese to tour and shop in Japan and Korea instead of Hong Kong.
+The drop of the yen and won: The drop in value in the Japanese yen and Korean won is partly what is propelling Mainland Chinese to tour and shop in Japan and Korea instead of Hong Kong.
 There is quite a boom of Mainlanders visiting Japan in 2019.

-Lower airline fares in 2016 due to low fuel prices are also allowing shopping trips to overseas countries to be more affordable compared to shopping in Hong Kong.
+Lower airline fares due to low fuel prices are also allowing shopping trips to overseas countries to be more affordable compared to shopping in Hong Kong.